-The Financial section of the report contains the independent auditors' letter, management's discussion and analysis, the financial statements, notes, and also includes required and other supplementary information.
+The Financial section of the report contains the independent auditors' letter, management's discussion and analysis, the financial statements, notes and other required supplementary information.
 Management's discussion and analysis provides a narrative introduction and overview of the financial statements and should be read in conjunction with those statements.